 - Pregnancy symptoms are interfering with your schoolwork (e.g. morning sickness, fatigue, hyperemesis gravidarum)

-- Planning your recovery from delivery (it is recommended you start the accommodation process in advance of your due date) or if you have a complicated delivery and need additional support
+- Planning your recovery from delivery (it is recommended you start the supportive measure process in advance of your due date) or if you have a complicated delivery and need additional support

 - You are suffering from a postpartum mood disorder, such as postpartum depression, anxiety, or panic